Diploma title: Business

 Upon successful completion of the course you will be awarded an Access to Higher Education Diploma (Business).

 Academic Subject Content Units

-- 45 graded units at level 3 – these will include subjects that will support a broad range of higher education applications, such as a law, sociology and psychology related subjects.
+- 45 graded units at level 3 – these will include subjects that will support a broad range of higher education applications, such as a business, employability, law and accounting related subjects.

 - 15 ungraded at level 3 – these will include introductory and study skills units.